 The Immigration Act says that every person who is not a South African citizen and who wants to come to South Africa must come in through a legal 'port of entry.'
-That means a border crossing by road or railway, or an airport, or a sea port where there is proper border control with immigration officials and police persons as well as customs officials.
+That means a border crossing by road or railway, or an airport, or a seaport where there is proper border control with immigration officials and police persons as well as customs officials.
 This is applicable for entering and departing the Republic.
-People who enter otherwise are illegally present in the country and if they are found they will be deported.
+People who enter otherwise are illegally present in the country, and if they are found, they will be deported.

-In order to enter South Africa legally a person must have a valid passport from her/his country, or a certificate applied for and issued by the home affairs department.
+To enter South Africa legally, a person must have a valid passport from their country or a certificate applied for and issued by the Department of Home Affairs.
 Such persons must also have some kind of permit to enter South Africa.
-If it is not the case, their passport must be valid for not less than 30 days after the expiry of their intended stay.
-There are two kinds of permits: permanent residence/immigration permits and temporary residence permits (legislation makes provision for no less than 13 types of temporary residence permits).
+If this is not the case, their passport must be valid for not less than 30 days after the expiry of their intended stay.
+There are two kinds of permits: permanent residence/immigration permits and temporary residence permits (legislation makes provision for many different types of temporary residence permits).